Pirates of the Caribbean: The Curse of the Black Pearl: Casting

 At the first read-through, Depp surprised the rest of the cast and crew by portraying the character in an off-kilter manner.
 After researching 18th-century pirates, Depp compared them to modern rock stars and decided to base his performance on Keith Richards.
 Although Verbinski and Bruckheimer had confidence in Depp, partly because it would be Bloom who was playing the traditional Errol Flynn type, Disney executives were confused, asking Depp whether the character was drunk or gay, and Michael Eisner at one point proclaimed, "He's ruining the film!"
+Depp also fought for Sparrow to be "missing his nose, with just a bloody wound in its place" for "comedic value"; this subtraction to the character was going to give Sparrow a new fear of the common cold, as well as becoming afraid of other extremely common things.
+Sparrow also would have avoided pepper, and the water—which would have posed a massive problem for the sea-faring character.
 Even Bruckheimer was slightly uncomfortable with Depp's decision to cap his teeth with gold.
 Depp later recalled, "I said, 'Look, these are the choices I made.
 You know my work.
 So either trust me or give me the boot.'
 And luckily, they didn't."

 Verbinski approached Geoffrey Rush for the role of Hector Barbossa, as he knew he would not play it with attempts at complexity, but with a simple villainy that would suit the story's tone.
 Contrarily, Rush felt that he was playing the unsung hero of the film, who only dreamed about lifting the curse and living as a rich rogue with his prized pirate bride and developed an intricate backstory for the character to play him more convincingly.
-Originally, Rush was the second choice for the role behind Robert De Niro, who turned it down because he expected the film to flop in a similar manner to previous pirate films; he regretted this decision later and accepted the role of Captain Shakespeare in the movie Stardust.
+Originally, Rush was the second choice for the role behind Robert De Niro, who turned it down because he expected the film to flop in a similar manner to previous pirate films.
 Barbossa was conceptualized as a villain, a "dark trickster", and an evil counterpart to Sparrow.
 Depp created the name "Hector Barbossa" on set, but the name was never revealed onscreen.

 Tobey Maguire, Jude Law, Ewan McGregor, Ben Peyton, Christopher Masterson, Christian Bale, Tom Hiddleston and Heath Ledger were considered for the role of Will Turner.
 Orlando Bloom read the script at the suggestion of Rush, and was eventually selected for the part.
 Tom Wilkinson was considered for the role of Governor Swann, while Brian Cox turned down the role because he did not want to work with Depp.
 The role of the governor ultimately went to Jonathan Pryce, whom Depp idolized.

+In 2025 Sharon Osbourne revealed her husband Ozzy Osbourne was offered a chance to audition for a role in Pirates of the Caribbean, but it was "the biggest mistake" in declining.